SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 In addition to their customizable packages and state-of-the-art equipment, there are a few perks that make Cox cable TV stand out from the crowd.

-For budget-conscious older adults who want to keep it simple, this bundle provides the three essentials without breaking the bank.
-You'll get the TV Starter package, internet, and phone service for $102.99 per month plus fees.
-Separately, these services would cost you about the same, but you won't be charged separate installation fees.
-Plus, the simplicity of one bill instead of three is convenient.
-This bundle's 25 Mbps internet speeds are ideal for browsing the web, checking social media, and sending emails to family and friends.
+For budget-conscious older adults who want to keep it simple, this bundle provides the two essentials without breaking the bank.
+You’ll get the Go Fast internet package and Contour Stream Player for $54.99 per month.
+The Go Fast internet plan costs $49.99 on its own, so this is an excellent deal.
+Plus, the simplicity of one bill instead of two is convenient.
+This bundle’s 100 Mbps internet speeds are ideal for browsing the web, checking social media, video chatting with loved ones, and streaming movies and shows.

-If you've kicked your landline to the curb like many Americans,2 the Bronze Duo bundle may be just what you're looking for.
-This bundle is excellent for seniors who spend a fair amount of time online and want a diverse TV package, as it offers 140+ channels and fast speeds up to 150 Mbps.
-It will cost you $157.99 per month, but if you host family gatherings, the internet speed can support tech-obsessed grandkids, and Contour Preferred TV lets you tune into the big game or have a movie night with friends and family.
+This bundle is excellent for older adults who spend a fair amount of time online and want a diverse TV package, as it offers 140+ channels and fast speeds up to 100 Mbps.
+It will cost you $148.99 per month, but if you host family gatherings, the internet speed can support tech-obsessed grandkids, and Contour TV Preferred lets you tune into the big game or have a movie night with friends and family.

 If you're considering switching to Cox, keep the following in mind.

-If you're a senior living in one of the 19 states serviced by Cox, they are worth considering for cable TV or a bundled deal.
-We aren't big fans of the price increase after one year or the long-term contracts, but unfortunately, that's pretty typical among all cable TV providers.
-On the other hand, we love Cox's 30-day money-back guarantee, excellent DVR equipment, and their customizable TV packages and bundles.
+If you’re a senior living in one of the 19 states serviced by Cox, they are worth considering for cable TV or a bundled deal.
+We aren’t big fans of the price increase after one year, but unfortunately, that’s pretty typical among all cable TV providers.
+On the other hand, we love Cox’s 30-day money-back guarantee, excellent DVR equipment, and their customizable TV packages and bundles.

 In addition to providing over 140 cable TV channels, Contour TV allows users to stream shows on any device and use apps such as YouTube and Netflix.
 When customers add a DVR, they can record, rewind, and fast forward their favorite shows and watch them on any device.